-The economy has outperformed most ASEAN countries in the past few years and will be a major player in the envisaged ASEAN Economic Community (AEC).
-Over the past five years, the Philippines has become one of the fastest growing economies in the world due to rising investments and consumption as a result of improved fundamentals and better governance.
-The Philippines jumped five places in the World Economic Forum (WEF) Global Competitiveness Index 2015-2016, placing in the top third of the rankings.
-Improving 38 spots in five years (85th in 2010), the Philippines continues to have the largest improvement in both the ASEAN and the world for the period.
+Over the past six years, the Philippines has become one of the fastest growing economies in the world due to rising investments and consumption as a result of improved fundamentals and better governance.
+The Philippines' economy rose up to 7.1 percent in the third quarter of 2016, outperforming other Asian countries' economic growth during the same period, according to the National Economic and Development Authority.
 Philippine Credit Ratings remain stable and positive after being significantly upgraded within the past three years by the world's major credit rating agencies - Fitch Ratings, Standard & Poor's and Moody's.